Confusing consulate requirements? I’ve already done the homework for you

 How long does it take to obtain Mexican residency?

-What’s the difference between Temporary and Permanent Residency?
+What’s the difference between Temporary and Permanent Residency in Mexico?

 Do I need an immigration lawyer for Mexican residency?

-Can spouses combine income or savings to meet requirements?
+Can spouses combine income or savings for Mexican residency?

 See All Tours!